mnmlstc/core/docs/memory.rst

 .. default-domain:: cpp

 This section discusses the memory component of MNMLSTC Core.
-Contained in this component are two new smart pointers (both with deep copy semantics) and a C++11 equivalent to C++14's :func:`make_unique\<T>`.
+Contained in this component are three new smart pointers (two with deep copy semantics) and a C++11 equivalent to C++14's :func:`make_unique\<T>`.

 .. |observer_ptr| replace:: :class:`observer_ptr <observer_ptr\<T>>`